-

 Non-solicitation clauses are, generally, more likely to be upheld than non-competition clauses on the basis that that they are less restrictive.
 The enforceability of a non-competition or non-solicitation clause increases with the employee’s seniority, along with factors that increase the access which an employee has to the employer’s confidential information, clients or other proprietary interests.

 On the 22 September 2022 the Employment Relations (Restraint of Trade) Amendment Bill was introduced to Parliament.
-The first reading of the Amendment bill took place on 26 July 2023, when the House debated and voted to pass the bill.
-The Select Committee’s report is due 25 April of 2024.
-However, it is unlikely to pass its second reading as the new Government did not support the Bill when they were in Opposition.
+The Bill passed the first reading and the Select Committee Report was presented on 24 May 2024.
+The Bill is unlikely to pass its second reading as the current Government did not support the Bill when they were in Opposition.

 -